steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 Object stores) could shortcut one round trip by postponing their HTTP GET operation until the first `read()` on the returned `FSDataInputStream`.
-However, much client code does depend on the existence check being performed at the time of the `open()` operation -implementations MUST check for the presence of the file at the time of creation.
-(This does not imply that the file and its data is still at the time of the following `read()` or any successors)
+However, much client code does depend on the existence check being performed at the time of the `open()` operation.
+Implementations MUST check for the presence of the file at the time of creation.
+This does not imply that the file and its data is still at the time of the following `read()` or any successors.

 #### Postconditions